 Public participation and involvement of interested and affected parties is a legal requirement of an EIA process.
 All applications subject to environmental approval thus go through rigorous public participation.
 This has furthermore cascaded to other processes such as the EMF and conceptual planning for proposed developments.
-In
+In fact, with the case of the Waterfront Planning, a public participation exercise was conducted upfront to inform the conceptual designs.

+ii.
 Environmental Policy and Bylaws